 Taking Opioids as prescribed will not result in addiction

-Ultimately, any use of opioid medications can prompt dependence and tolerance regardless of whether these medications are taken for alleviation of chronic pain.
+Ultimately, any use of the medications can prompt opioid dependence and tolerance regardless of whether these medications are taken for alleviation of chronic pain.
 When the medications wear off, withdrawal can be troublesome both physically and emotionally.
-This may result in people taking opioids in between a dosage, or increasing dosage in an effort to avoid withdrawal.
-Opioids can likewise lead to a euphoric high when abused, which can result in ongoing misuse of opioids.
+This may result in people taking them in between a dosage, or increasing dosage in an effort to avoid withdrawal.
+They can likewise lead to a euphoric high when abused, which can result in ongoing misuse of this drug.
 Any nonmedical use of opioid medication can result in dependency quickly.